Vinicius-SO/Vinicius-SO/README.md

 - 🔭 I’m currently working on Personal Projects.
-- 🌱 I’m currently learning JS,HTLM and CSS.
+- 🌱 I’m currently learning JS, HTLM and CSS.
 - 💬 Ask me about mangás and books.
 - 📫 How to reach me: @V_soares__
 - 😄 Pronouns: He/Him